 Meanwhile, we would encourage you to turn into equal-voice sleuths: there is a wealth of music out there for equal voices, some of which is published in high clefs already, but most of which looks like it is for tenors and basses.
 DO NOT BE PUT OFF: nuns in the sixteenth century would just have transposed and/or used instrumental accompaniment.
 In fact, from around 1545, music written for high voices was likely to be transposed down for publication anyway.
-Look around – excellent equal-voice music by Cipriano de Rore, Adriano Willaert, and Palestrina (just for starters) should be fairly easy to find either by visiting a good music library, such as Westminster Music Library or even online at sites such as the Choral Public Domain Library (www.cpdl.org) and the Petrucci Music Library (www.imslp.org).
+Look around – excellent equal-voice music by Cipriano de Rore, Adriano Willaert, and Palestrina (just for starters) should be fairly easy to find either by visiting a good music library, or online at sites such as the Choral Public Domain Library (www.cpdl.org) and the Petrucci Music Library (www.imslp.org).

 Music from our workshops

 There is a sample of scores we have been using for workshops in our web shop, including some scores from our previous summer courses.
 These are free to download – works by the nuns composers Caterina Assandra and Lucrezia Vizzana, and others by Josquin, Palestrina, Monteverdi, Morales, Victoria and more.
 You can use these to get you started.

 - Our very first recording, The Secret Music of Luzzasco Luzzaschi: Amon Ra CD-SAR 58 (1992).